tomino2001/Social-Network/README.md

 ![Events](https://user-images.githubusercontent.com/83927837/161390093-1b5d7758-0c9e-4c4c-aaf0-f7bb6c423037.gif)

+If he wants to have a report of his activity during a certain period, he can specify a starting and an ending date, followed by clicking the corresponding button.

 Last but not least, when he is done with socialising for the moment, he can simply logout and come back later:

 ![Logout](https://user-images.githubusercontent.com/83927837/161390090-8d33213a-e246-4c63-845c-b22605db2e94.gif)